jarekbryk/compbioftw/README.md

 Apart from Wikipedia, this is a very nice overview of how the pipe and the Unix philosophy came about:
 - [Pipe: How the System Call That Ties Unix Together Came About](https://thenewstack.io/pipe-how-the-system-call-that-ties-unix-together-came-about/) by David Cassell at The New Stack.

+### A nifty tool

+This little Mac utility by Jay Tuley will install an icon in Finder that opens the current folder in Terminal: [CDto](https://github.com/jbtule/cdto)

 ### Recommended general tutorials and tools on command line